Littled2/headless-cms/README.md

 ## Other Points to Note
 - By default, AlpineJS is imported to every webpage, if you don't with to use AlpineJS in your website, simply remove the import tag from the **index.php** file.

+# Future Work
+- Stylesheets for specific pages
+- Example directory structure that follows the CMS' structure
+- Tool to build static site